brianom95/brianom95.github.io/_posts/2023-08-11-mourne-seven-sevens.md

 ---
 layout: post
 title:  Mourne Seven Sevens
-description: TBC
+description: It's a famous challenge to hike all seven peaks above 700m in the Mourne mountains.
+For those who like a challenge there's even a race!
 date:   2023-08-11 12:00:0 +0000
 image:  '/images/mourneseven1.jpeg'
 tags:   [Running]
 ---
 In 1992, fifteen people completed an organised hike that reached all seven peaks above 700m in the Mourne Mountains.
 This 30km loop with 2,500m of elevation gain tested navigation and stamina, as even today there's no trail for a lot of the route.
 It culminated with Slieve Donard (850m); the highest peak in Northern Ireland and Ulster, and has since grown into one of Ireland's biggest hiking challenges.

-A map update demoted one peak to just below 700m, but the annual event has kept the tradition of the original seven alive.
+A map update since demoted one peak to just below 700m, but the annual event has kept the tradition of the original seven alive.
 You can enter recreationally as a hiker, or competitively as a trail runner, but regardless must have a map, compass and a bag with the minimum safety kit.
 The tough terrain is infamously difficult, especially on descents.

 This is my experience of completing the trail run in August 2023.
 My route card below is specific to the peak order for that year, with bearings and distances so I could still navigate with no visibility.
 The race starts and ends at sea level in the town of Newcastle, and this year followed a clockwise direction that began with the big one; Slieve Donard.